leonovk/minicode/docs/index.md

 Minicode executes the code line by line, first compiling it into a certain set of commands.
 Which makes it a classic interpreted programming language.
 Each line of code in minicode begins with a command, followed by an expression.

-At the moment, the minicode has 9 commands and 2 data types, integers and strings.
+At the moment, the minicode has 11 commands and 3 data types, integers, strings and arrays.
 Integers behave exactly the same as in Lua.
 If you don't use decimal characters they will be integers, otherwise not integers.
 In any case, both will be stored in memory as non-integers.

 Minicode is a Turing complete language and in theory allows you to implement any function.